adelagon/bring-your-own-data-labs/labs/05_transformations/README.md

 -------
-  **Dynamic Frame vs Spark/ Data frames**
+  &#128161;  **Glue DynamicFrame vs Apache Spark SQL DataFrames**

-  One of the major abstractions in Apache Spark is the SparkSQL DataFrame, which is similar to the DataFrame construct found in R and Pandas.
+  One of the major abstractions in Apache Spark is the Spark SQL DataFrame, which is similar to the DataFrame construct found in R and Pandas.
 A DataFrame is similar to a table and supports functional-style (map/reduce/filter/etc.) operations and SQL operations (select, project, aggregate).

   DataFrames are powerful and widely used, but they have limitations with respect to extract, transform, and load (ETL) operations.
 Most significantly, they require a schema to be specified before any data is loaded.
 To address these limitations, AWS Glue introduces the DynamicFrame.
 A DynamicFrame is similar to a DataFrame, except that each record is self-describing, so no schema is required initially.
 Instead, AWS Glue computes a schema on-the-fly when required, and explicitly encodes schema inconsistencies using a choice (or union) type.